 At £249 the AirPods Pro have a significantly higher price.
 They do, however, have more advanced features than the standard AirPods.

 AirPods Pro vs AirPods 2 – Design

-While the stem remains, it now has touch controls for playback and calls at the bottom.
-Their sleek looking profile remains intact, but the in-ear housing is bigger and now has silicone ear-tips.
-Unlike the AirPods 2 they’ll actually burrow into the ear rather than sit on it.
+While the stem remains, the AirPods Pro have touch controls for playback and calls at the bottom of it.
+The sleek profile remains intact, but the in-ear housing is bigger and now comes with silicone ear-tips, so they can be changed to fit larger or smaller ears.
+Unlike the AirPods (2019), they burrow into the ear instead of sitting on its edge.